 So try these cold-pressed juice cocktail (or mocktail!) recipes for your holiday festivities:

 Hot toddies are a classic holiday cocktail for warming your soul and boosting your immune system.
 Try our anti-inflammatory version made with Little West Fireball!
-With powerful anti-inflammatory ingredients like ginger and turmeric, a Fireball hot toddy is a great way to ease cold symptoms or soothe aches and pains from the winter weather.
+With powerful anti-inflammatory ingredients like ginger and turmeric, a Fireball hot toddy is a great mixed juice drink which can ease cold symptoms or soothe aches and pains from the winter weather.

 Pour Fireball into a coffee mug or teacup, then add hot water, honey or maple syrup, and your alcohol of choice.
 Stir.
 Garnish with a wedge of fresh lemon -- and a dusting of cayenne, if you’re feeling fiery!